 by Dr. Paulo Pires, psychologist, McMaster Children’s Hospital

-The start of school can be a stressful time for both children and parents.
-It’s natural for children of all ages to have some level of anxiety at the beginning of a new school year.
-Separation from parents, concern over making friends, and anxiety over academic performance can contribute to feelings of nervousness.
+The start of school can be a stressful time for everyone.
+It’s natural for children of all ages to experience some anxiety.
+Some contributing factors can include separation from parents, worry over making friends, and concern for academic performance.

 So, how much is too much?

 “Normal” anxiety varies and changes with age.
 As kids get older, they’ll experience less anxiety about being away from their parents, but more anxiety about social situations.
 Serious anxiety can affect sleep, appetite, concentration and relationships.
 Your child may be experiencing too much anxiety if it: